stevebroshar/CsvReader/README.md

  d. *The last field in the record must not be followed by a comma.*   What?
 If the last value is blank, then the record ends in a comma.
 I guess this may be related to enforcing the same number of values per record.
+I ignored this rule.

  5. *Each field may or may not be enclosed in double quotes (however some programs, such as Microsoft Excel, do not use double quotes at all).
-If fields are not enclosed with double quotes, then double quotes may not appear inside the fields.*  CHECK
+If fields are not enclosed with double quotes, then double quotes may not appear inside the fields.*  CHECK ... but, one can easily ignore the validation part and allow an unquoted value to contain quotes.

  6. *Fields containing line breaks (CRLF), double quotes, and commas should be enclosed in double-quotes.*  Should?
 I would say must.